 This is a somewhat contentious area for many practitioners because, as with most fields of endeavour, everyone has their own territorial imperatives and personal definitions.
 So with that disclaimer, here is my simple outline of the differences between each of these helping activities, the length of their training and training requirements.

 CBT therapy – Cognitive Behavioural Therapist

 CBT has become popular due to its widespread promotion as a simple problem-solving approach that everyone can understand.
 It derives its ideas from a variety of other therapies and renders them into simplified procedures specific to psychiatric problems e.g. depression, phobias etc. It’s called an ‘information processing’ model, which basically means it approaches the person as if his or her brain acts like a computer.
 The theory is that when you put ‘good information into’ the computer (‘positive’ thoughts), you get good (positive) feelings and behaviours coming back out and vice versa.
 A person’s problems are thus located in their problem thoughts.
 You can do CBT on yourself from a self-help book and CBT computer software that helps you examine your ‘negative thoughts’ and their impact upon your feelings and behaviours.
 Training courses for CBT therapists range between a few months to a year or two depending upon the level of training chosen.
 Practitioners of CBT are not required to have undertaken any psychotherapy themselves during their training, since the relationship between therapist and patient is not considered a significant factor in therapeutic change.

 A psychologist in the UK is someone who holds a Batchelors degree in psychology.
-The degree is based on a broad understanding of the history, theories and statistical methods of psychology and a psychologist might go on to do additional training in a specialism such as clinical psychology.
+The degree is based on a broad understanding of the history, theories and statistical methods of psychology, and a psychologist might go on to do additional training in a specialism such as clinical psychology.
 Clinical psychologists are not necessarily trained in psychotherapy but tend to use a mixture of psychological models, such as CBT, to inform their work with patients.
 Counselling psychologists, as the name suggests, are psychologists who have chosen to focus on the therapeutic application of psychological models.
 Psychologists are generally not required to have undergone any therapy themselves during their training.
 If in doubt, ask your psychologist about his or her training.

-A psychiatrist in the UK is a medical doctor who has done addtional training in psychiatric medicine.
+A psychiatrist in the UK is a medical doctor who has done additonal training in psychiatric medicine.
 A psychiatrist in the UK – by virtue of his or her medical degree – can prescribe medication or other forms of psychiatric interventions.
 Patients are normally referred to psychiatrists in the NHS via their family doctor, but some practice privately.
 Some psychiatrists may also be psychotherapists if they have elected to do additional training in psychotherapy.
 Psychiatrists generally have not been required to have undergone any personal psychotherapy during their training.